Digestion doesn't begin in the stomach. It begins with us. In our mouth. Even before that - it begins in the kitchen.

 But that's only ONE important part of a healthy diet.

+Whole foods are the key to a well-rounded healthy diet.
 Fermented foods are a HUGE aid in digestion.
 Eaten therapeutically, we don't need a large amount of naturally fermented foods in our diet - just the consistency.
 A little bit each day.

 What else can we do?